 |Batumi||5 October 2019||10:00||#10 Public School||Javakhishvili str. #66, Batumi|

 |Marneuli||11 October 2019||10:00||#3 Public School||Rustaveli Str. #52, Marneuli|

 |Tbilisi||12 October 2019||10:00||#55 Public School||Chavchavadze Ave. #38, Tbilisi|

 (Only for students with disabilities)

 |Akhaltsikhe||21 October 2019||10:00||#5 Public School||Pharnavaz Mepe str. #6, Akhaltsikhe|

 |Borjomi||23 October 2019||10:00||#3 Public School||Rustaveli str. #97, Borjomi|

-All eligible students are invited to take part in the first of three rounds.
+All eligible students are invited to take part in the first three rounds.
 They must bring proof of eligibility (their original birth certificate) and one recent photograph (3×4 cm).
 Students who pass Round One (a short English test) will be invited to Round Two (an in-class written essay).
-Semi-finalists from Round Two will be invited to compete in Round Three, consisting of an interview, an in-class written essay, complex English test, and an application process.
-Final results of Round Three will be known on May 2020.
-Finalists of the program will leave for the United States in August 2020 and will return home in June 2021.
+Semi-finalists from Round Two will be invited to compete in Round Three, consisting of an interview, an in-class written essay, a complex English test, and an application process.
+The final results of Round Three will be known in May 2020.
+The finalists of the program will leave for the United States in August 2020 and will return home in June 2021.